ibm-cloud-docs/cis/cis-cli-plugin.md

 :  The rules options of the overrides.
 For example `--override-rules rule=RULE_ID,action=ACTION,enabled=STATUS`.
 For OWASP Core Ruleset, you can also override the Score Threshold.
 For example, `--override-rules rule=6179ae15870a4bb7b2d480d4843b323c,score-threshold=25`.

 `--json`
-:  The JSON file or JSON string used to describe a managed WAF rule.
+:  The JSON file or JSON string that is used to describe a managed WAF rule.

    - The required fields in JSON data are `expression`, `action`, and `action_parameters`.

       `expression` : The rule expression.
       `action` : The rule action to perform.
-Valid values is `skip`.
+Valid value is `skip`.
       `action_parameters` : The rule action parameters.
          `id` : The ruleset ID of the overrides.
          `overrides` : The rules options of the overrides.